mukul-rathi/old-personal-website/posts/facebook-internship-experience-2019/index.md

 ![Breakfast](breakfast.png)

 Facebook provides employees with a lot of free food and is one of my favourite perks.
-Breakfast, lunch and dinner is served in the office, and in addition to the 3 meals served, you also have snacks and coffee/tea in the microkitchens, and the London Rathbone office also has a Donut bar that stocks donuts, a variety of flavours of ice cream, sandwiches, smoothies, and even a wall of pure sugar (fizzy colas, jelly beans etc) ...
+Breakfast, lunch and dinner is served in the office, and in addition to the 3 meals served, you also have snacks and coffee/tea in the micro-kitchens, and the London Rathbone office also has a Donut bar that stocks donuts, a variety of flavours of ice cream, sandwiches, smoothies, and even a wall of pure sugar (fizzy colas, jelly beans etc) ...

 I could go on - there's so much variety that you often overeat at the start of the internship!
 This has been coined the _Facebook 15_, where employees gain 15 pounds within a year of joining Facebook.

 ### Social events

 At Facebook's scale, even in the London office you barely know most of the people in the canteen, with even more new people are being hired all the time.
 The net result is that you end up mostly hanging out with your team and any friends you made in bootcamp / other interns.
-This isn't great for cross-team collaboration, so Facebook incentivises us to socialise by reimbursing costs towards social events (BFFs) and Free Lunch Wednesdays (where you go to a nearby restaurant).
+This isn't great for cross-team collaboration, so Facebook incentivises us to socialise by reimbursing costs towards social events (“BFF”s) and Free Lunch Wednesdays (where you go to a nearby restaurant).

 BFFs include restaurants, cinema, karting, even a pizza making class!
-Here's the thing - it genuinely works great!
+Here's the thing: it genuinely works a treat!
 The diversity of the people I met through attending these events really enriched my internship experience and I would highly recommend it.
-Funnily enough, software engineers have a lot more than software to talk about in their free time!
+Despite what you may think, software engineers have a lot more than software to talk about in their free time!

 Facebook also runs a massive summer party for each office, with stalls for food and activities - like archery tag and a HUGE bouncy castle.